 Is public utilities a good career path?

-Yes, a career path in public utilities can be financially lucrative and provide job security, above-average income, benefits, and opportunities for advancement.
+Yes, a career path in public utilities can be financially lucrative and provide job security, above-average income, benefits, and job opportunities for advancement.

 Consider a career in public utilities if you’re young and ambitious and looking for a job that pays more than the median wage while offering extra benefits like health insurance and other perks.